List of SEAL Team characters: Clay Spenser

 In season 4, after coming forward in "Forever War" admitting to writing a letter to Ambassador Marsden's husband that was given to the media after the State Department declared Marsden a rogue diplomat in order to cover up Ray's participation of the act, CAPT Lindell immediately revoked his STA-21 nomination and assigned him to a desk job in the Logistics Division - and in "The New Normal", Clay is told that he will be able to operate again in the near future, but it will not be with Bravo Team.
 Clay's suspension from Bravo was temporarily rescinded after Jason volunteers himself and Clay to join Bravo's rescue efforts to save Ray from enemy captivity.
 Shortly after the rescue mission, Clay's suspension from Bravo was removed on a permanent basis.
 He and Stella start dating again and they get married at the end of the fourth season.

 In Season 6, Clay's right leg is amputated from the knee down after being seriously injured during a mission with Bravo in Mali.
 Clay decides to join Green Team as an instructor to teach recruits.
 After Clay struggles with recovery and his altered physical ability, serious depression leads him to take a leave of absence when his emotional turmoil causes him to run from Stella and their son Brian.
-After Sonny, Jason and the rest of his Bravo "brothers" help him through this struggle, Clay decides to spend some time at Ray and Naima's veteran outreach facility.
-There Spencer de-escalates a troubled former Air Force drone operator named Ben.
-As Spencer spends time with Ben, his priorities shift and he ultimately decides that perhaps it is time to leave Green team for good and so he asks Stella what she would imagine for their future away from the teams.
+After Sonny, Jason and the rest of his Bravo "brothers" help him through this struggle, Clay decides to spend some time at Ray and Naima's veteran outreach facility where he de-escalates a troubled former Air Force drone operator named Ben.
+As Clay spends time with Ben, his priorities shift and he ultimately decides that perhaps it is time to leave Green team for good and so he asks Stella what she would imagine for their future away from the teams.
 Clay decides that maybe it would healthier to move on with her entirely when he receives a phone call from a troubled Ben.
 Clay stops Ben from vandalizing the Air Force recruitment center that "tricked" him and ultimately from committing suicide.
 Just as Clay gets Ben to relinquish his firearm, a security guard shows up and surprises Clay and Ben.
 Seeing the gun in his hand, the guard shoots Clay through the heart killing him instantly.